succi0303/docker-my-neovim/README.md

 - Docker for Mac

-I use this on MacBook / macOS High Sierra
+I use this on  macOS Mojave

 ## Usage